Parameter Configuration

 Pre-loaded parameter table passed as

-takes precedence over the CSV file path.
+model_structure.parameter_tabletakes precedence over the CSV file path.

 CSV File/Pre-loaded Table Overwriting

-, SINDBAD updates the default parameter table with the input parameter table, modifying:
+When providing a CSV/Table, SINDBAD updates the default parameter table with the input parameter table, modifying:

 Initial values